 2.3 Voting RTF members

 As per the RTF Bylaws, the RTF is comprised of no fewer than twenty (20) and no more than thirty (30) members selected and appointed by the Council.
 All voting RTF members serve for three (3) calendar years following the date of notice by the Council.
+At the end of any three year term, a voting member may be re-appointed to subsequent terms if their technical abilities and skills continue to match the needs of the RTF.

 Recommendations of nominees to the RTF are based on applicant areas of expertise, and RTF needs across multiple disciplines (program design, technology analysis, efficiency program management, and evaluation), markets (residential, commercial, industrial, utility infrastructure,) and technologies (industrial process, utility distribution, HVAC, etc.).
 Although geographic diversity is considered to help provide expertise in applicable efficiency implementation capabilities, technologies, or other unique considerations of those areas, member selection is not constituency based and RTF funding stakeholders are not automatically awarded a spot to serve as a voting member.

-2.4 Ex Officio members
+A voting member contracting with the RTF to provide technical expertise to the RTF may, in some cases, receive compensation for time spent on RTF-related activities and for travel reimbursement.
+The Operations Subcommittee will approve these member contracts for compensation within the RTF’s approved budget.2.4 Ex Officio members

-The RTF Charter also allows for state utility regulators from the region to be offered the opportunity to participate as Ex Officio, non-voting members of the RTF, or to serve as voting members at their discretion..
+The RTF Charter also allows for state utility regulators from the region to be offered the opportunity to participate as Ex Officio, non-voting members of the RTF, or to serve as voting members at their discretion.
+Inclusion of Ex Officio members is intended to inform state regulatory bodies about RTF decisions by including regulators directly in the discussions.

 2.5 Corresponding RTF members

 Appointment of nominees to serve as a Corresponding Member of the RTF is conducted at the same time as nominations for RTF voting members, every three years.
 Corresponding member nominations are reviewed by RTF staff and recommended to the Council Power Division Director for approval based upon their expertise.
 There is no limit to corresponding member appointees.
+Corresponding members are an important aspect of the RTF as they are expected to engage with RTF matters on a regular basis and provide feedback, even if they are not permitted a vote.
+Contractors expecting to perform work for the RTF are often found to be corresponding members to avoid conflicts of interest with voting while still allowing their perspectives to be heard at meetings.

 2.6 Operations Subcommittee